ayyanulhaq997-cmd/ProposalForge/backend/SETUP_GUIDE.md

 ## Next Steps

 1. **Review the Code**
-   - Start with `client/src/App.tsx`
+   - Start with `server/routes.ts`
-   - Then explore `server/routes.ts`
-   - Read `shared/schema.ts` for data models
+   - Then explore `shared/schema.ts` for data models
+   - Check frontend in separate repo

 2. **Customize**
-   - Change colors in `client/src/index.css`
-   - Update content in pages/components
-   - Add your properties to database
+   - Update database with your properties
+   - Modify API endpoints as needed
+   - Update frontend styling and content

 3. **Deploy**
    - Follow "Deploy to Production" section
    - Set real domain name
    - Monitor with logging/analytics

-4. **Add More Features**
-   - See `FINAL_CHECKLIST.md` for feature list
-   - Implement ones marked "READY"
-   - All infrastructure is in place

 ---